-- 1. Use the trunk of COMBO for Detector level (still investigating the noise module in vuvuzela).
+- 1. Use the trunk of COMBO for Detector level.
 This requires py2v3.1.1. - 2.
 Use my GCD file.
-They will have {Pass1,Pass2,Pass3} in the label indicating which pass you want to simulate. - 3.
+They will have {Pass1,Pass2,Pass3} in the label indicating which pass you want to simulate. i.g. if you are going to compare to Pass2 data, use the Pass2 GCD file for simulation. - 3.
 Use the updated icerec so that you can set WaveDeform apply\spe\corection to True in L1: